Alec1017/mifare-classic-cloner/README.md

 ## What is mfcc?

-Mfcc is a way to facilitate easy cloning of mifare classic cards
+Mfcc is a way to facilitate easy cloning of mifare classic cards.

-It is a wrapper around libnfc and mfoc that streamlines the decrypting and writing of mifare classic cards
+It is a wrapper around libnfc and mfoc that streamlines the decrypting and writing process.

 Mfcc features include